2022 Employee Benefits Summary

 Medical Flex Spending Accounts (FSA) & Dependent Care Assistance Program (DCAP)

-The FSA and DCAP plans are offered by the College and the State of Washington.
+The FSA, LPFSA (New) and DCAP plans are offered by the College and the State of Washington.
 FSA is a PEBB sponsored benefit program that allows you to use pre-tax money in a calendar year to pay for certain out-of-pocket medical expenses and/or Child care expenses.

 An FSA can save you 25 - 40% on your eligible expenses.
 Both plans are offered as payroll deductions.

-Annual contributions in 2020 can be between a minimum of $240 to maximum of $2,700.
+Annual contributions in 2022 for Medical Flexible Account can be between a minimum of $120 to maximum of $2,750.
 As a "use it or lose it" IRC governed plan, medical expense reimbursements can be requested for employee, spouse, or their IRS eligible dependents.

 Permanent employees, lawful spouse, qualified same-sex domestic partner and dependent children under 26 years of age.
 Are eligible to enroll in life Insurance.
 Coverage is effective first of the month following the date of employment for basic coverage; for optional coverage, amounts become effective the first of the month following approval date.